 Research objectives

-The aim of this retrospective study was to explore mortality, characteristics and outcome differences between hospitalized patients who develop AUGIB while in-hospital and patients who initially present with AUGIB.
+The aim of this retrospective study was to explore mortality, characteristics and outcome differences between hospitalized patients who develop AUGIB while in-hospital, and patients who initially present with AUGIB.

 Research methods

-This is a retrospective observational study of endoscopy-confirmed AUGIB patients who presented to Staten Island University Hospital, from October 2012 to October 2016.
-They were divided in 2 groups: Group 1 comprised patients who developed AUGIB during their hospital stay; group 2 consisted of patients who initially presented with AUGIB as their main complaint.
-Patients’ characteristics, time to endoscopy, endoscopy findings and interventions, and clinical outcomes were collected and compared between both groups.
+This is a retrospective observational study of endoscopy-confirmed AUGIB patients who presented to Staten Island University Hospital from October 2012 to October 2016.
+They were divided in two groups: Group 1 comprised patients who developed AUGIB during their hospital stay; group 2 consisted of patients who initially presented with AUGIB as their main complaint.
+Patient characteristics, time to endoscopy, endoscopy findings and interventions, and clinical outcomes were collected and compared between groups.

 Research results

 A total of 336 patients were included.
 Group 1 consisted of 139 patients and group 2 of 196 patients.
 Mortality was significantly higher in the 1st group compared to the 2nd (20% vs 3.1%, P ≤ 0.05).
 Increased length of stay (LOS) was noted in the 1st group (13 vs 6, P ≤ 0.05).
-LOS post-endoscopy, vasopressors use, patients requiring fresh frozen plasma and mean number of packed red blood cells units were higher in the 1st group.
+LOS post-endoscopy, vasopressor use, patients requiring fresh frozen plasma, and mean number of packed red blood cells units were higher in the 1st group.
 Group 1 patients were more likely to be on antiplatelets, anticoagulants, and corticosteroids.
 On the other hand, the mean time from the recognition of bleed to upper endoscopy was significantly lower in the in-hospital bleeders compared to those who initially presented with AUGIB.

 Research conclusions

-In-hospital AUGIB is associated with a notably higher mortality and morbidity as shown by higher rates of vasopressor use and extended LOS.
+In-hospital AUGIB is associated with a notably higher mortality and morbidity, as shown by higher rates of vasopressor use and extended LOS.
 Use of antiplatelets and/or anticoagulants obviously constituted a robust risk factor for in-hospital AUGIB.
-Interestingly the shorter time to endoscopic therapy in inpatients bleeders did not seem to offset the higher morbidity and mortality noted in this group.
+Interestingly, the shorter time to endoscopic therapy in inpatient bleeders did not seem to offset the higher morbidity and mortality noted in this group.

 Research perspectives

-Whether the above observation is related to increased comorbidities and antithrombotic use in in-hospital bleeders, larger scale studies are warranted to help confirm the intriguing findings of our study and shed more light on this important matter.
+To determine whether the above observation is related to increased comorbidities and antithrombotic use in in-hospital bleeders, larger scale studies are warranted to help confirm the intriguing findings of our study and shed more light on this important matter.

 ACKNOWLEDGMENTS